-Healthy gums are the foundation for a healthy smile.
-If the picture that we envision is a beautiful and healthy smile, then the gums are the frame to that portrait.
-Routine dental care is important for the health of your gums and your teeth.
+Healthy gums are the first step to a healthy smile.
+If you desire a beautiful smile, it must start with proper gum health.
+Routine dental care is vital for the health of your gums and your teeth.

-Periodontal disease, or gum disease, has a significant impact on the overall health of the individual.
-The effects of gum disease have been documented in numerous scientific journals.
+Periodontal disease, or gum disease, has a huge impact on the overall health of a patient.
+This has been proven time and time again in many scientific journals.

 Gum Health Affects Overall Health

 In our office, all new patient exams include a periodontal health screening.
 If there are concerns, we have the ability to manage many levels of a gum infection.

 Our dental hygienists are highly trained.
 They stay up to date with the latest techniques in gum disease treatment.
 We are committed to improving your oral health and providing the personalized care you need to enjoy long term gum health.

 It is just as important to care for your current health as it is to treat an active disease.
 This is important after recent dental work, pregnancies, and other changes in your medical health.
 Preventative care can stop concerns before they become problems.
 Early intervention treatment is far more predictable and conservative than treatment for active disease.